 Particularly if you have a high-earning job, there’s an element of silliness about volunteering in a low-skilled role.
 An extra hour of your work could hire several people to do the low-skilled work, and there’s a good chance they’d all be better at it than you.
 It can help the cause you care about much more to just donate.

-If you’re looking for volunteering roles that fit these rules of thumb there’s some help.
-The main page on volunteering has a lot of these thoughts and some others, with some specific suggestions.
-A good shortcut is that organisations that care a lot about their effectiveness (like us) will not take you on as a volunteer unless they think that you’re actually going to make a difference.
+If you’re looking for volunteering roles that fit these rules of thumb a good shortcut is that organisations that care a lot about their effectiveness.
+They should not take you on as a volunteer unless they think that you’re actually going to make a difference.